-09:14:27.752 Db Independent connects WD: 1 (1/0/0) cons:normal-1 the log informs us that only one independent connection exists and it is currently in use.
-Numbers in brackets give numbers of non-transactional, transactional, and browser connections.
+09:14:27.752 Db Independent connects WD: 1 (1/0/0) cons:normal-1 the log informs us that there exists only one independent connection and is currently in use.
+Numbers in brackets give numbers of non-transactional, transactional and browser connections.